BioinfoIPBLN/reanalyzerGSE/README.md

 		-b | -batch # Batch effect present? (no by default, yes if correction through Combat-seq and model is to be performed, and info is going to be required in other arguments or prompts)
 		-bv | -batch_vector # Comma-separated list of numbers for use as batch vector with Combat-seq -bc | -batch_biological_covariable # Comma-separated list of numbers for use as batch vector of covariables of biological interest with Combat-seq
+		-B | -bed_mode # Whether to convert list of files to bed format so they can be visualized in genome browsers ('yes' or 'no', by default)
 		-d | -design_custom # Manually specifying the experimental design for GEO download ('no' by default and if 'yes', please expect an interactive prompt after data download from GEO, and please enter the assignment to groups when asked in the terminal, with a comma-separated list of the same length than the number of samples)
 		-D | -design_custom_local # Specifying here the experimental design for the local dataset (by default an interactive prompt will ask for a comma-separated list of the same length than the number of samples, if you want to avoid that manual input please provide the list in this argument.
 If more than one design to provide, please input comma-separated list separed by a '/', without spaces)
 		-O | -organism # Specifying here the scientific name of the organism for the local dataset (by default an interactive prompt will ask for it, if you want to avoid that manual input please provide the full organism name in this argument, please use underline instead of space)